Shopping Cart No items

 The effected area can appear unattractive for a few weeks as the treatment begins.
 Do not cover the effected area unless instructed by your doctor.

 Use this medication exactly how it is prescribed, and do not use more medication that required or stop unless instructed by your doctor.

-This medication may contain medical and non medical ingredients that could cause an allergic reaction.
+Efudex Cream or the generic may contain medical and non medical ingredients that could cause an allergic reaction.
 Consult with your doctor about any known allergies before taking Efudex Cream.
 Speak with your doctor about any known medical conditions relating to enzyme deficiency.
 Be sure to discuss other medical conditions, known allergies, and list any over-the-counter or prescription medications, and herbal products you are currently taking.

 Efudex Cream can cause you to be more sensitive to the sun.
 Limit sun exposure, tanning booths, and heat lamps.
 Wear protective clothing in the sun and wear sunscreen on unprotected areas to avoid discolorations n your skin.
 If you are applying sunscreen on any effected areas you should wait at least two hours before applying any protective cream.
 Avoid other skin products or cosmetics, lotions, or creams unless instructed by your doctor.

-Side effects for Efudex Cream are: skin irritation, burning, redness, dryness, pain, swelling, tenderness, scaling, peeling (exfoliation), rash, changes in skin color at the site of application, or other local reactions, eye irritation (e.g., stinging, watering), trouble sleeping, irritability, temporary hair loss, or abnormal taste in the mouth.
+Skin irritation, burning, redness, dryness, pain, swelling, tenderness, scaling, peeling (exfoliation), rash, changes in skin color at the site of application, or other local reactions, eye irritation, trouble sleeping, irritability, temporary hair loss, or abnormal taste in the mouth.

 Q: What happens if I suddenly stop taking this medication?

 A: A relapse in symptoms may occur depending on the severity of the condition, and you may experience side effects.
 You should speak to your doctor before you stop taking this medication.

 Q: What is the best Efudex Cream dosage to use?